MarTech: Making it Work for Your Business

 In analysis / By Charles Christian / 26 September 2019

-There is an American marketing commentator and cartoonist called Tom Fishburne who earlier this summer published a piece on “marketing effectiveness”.
+There is an American marketing commentator and cartoonist called Tom Fishburne who published a piece on “marketing effectiveness” this summer.
 In the accompanying cartoon, one character standing by the inevitable PowerPoint presentation remarks: “We found that our marketing is ineffective and annoying to our potential customers”, while another replies: “With the right software, we could annoy them more effectively.”

 And I thought “yes” – this still describes the attitude of so many law firms towards marketing today.
 The belief that if they buy the right technology, it will somehow magically transform the inadequacy of their marketing activities.

-Now as this is a technology column, not a piece on marketing, it would be inappropriate for me to start holding forth about marketing, PR, advertising and branding strategy; save to say that it doesn’t matter how much money you have spent on marketing software (or martech), if you have a rubbish campaign, you will still reap rubbish results.
+Now as this is a technology column, not a piece on marketing, it would be inappropriate for me to start holding forth about marketing, PR, advertising and branding strategy.
+However, it is fair to say that it doesn’t matter how much money you have spent on marketing software (or martech); if you have a rubbish campaign, you will still reap rubbish results.

 Martech and Data

-However, there is another side to martech and that is the fact that regardless of the merits of the marketing campaign it is being used to deliver, it can only ever be as good as the raw data it contains.
-In effect this is the classic computing issue of GIGO – or Garbage In, Garbage Out – which notoriously manifests itself every Christmas when organisations start mailing out multiple copies of Christmas cards to people who have moved away, died or else have no interest anyway.
+However, there is another side to martech: regardless of the merits of the marketing campaign it is being used to deliver, it can only ever be as good as the raw data it contains.
+In effect this is the classic computing issue of GIGO – or Garbage In, Garbage Out – which notoriously manifests itself every Christmas when organisations start mailing out multiple copies of Christmas cards to people who have moved away, died or have no interest anyway.
 Apart from wasting resources, it can sometimes result in damaging, bad publicity when some poor widow is interviewed in a newspaper lamenting how upset she is to receive cheery greetings cards addressed to her dearly departed – despite the fact she contacts the sender every year to ask them to stop.